oayres/react-ssr/README.md

 ## Overview

-`react-ssr` is a minimalistic solution to achieve server-side rendering with a few lines of code and a simple ruleset.
-The simple ruleset is outlined with performance in mind, and must be followed to server side render React apps effectively.
+`react-ssr` is a minimalistic solution to achieve server-side rendering with a few lines of code and a simple rule.
+The simple rule is outlined with performance in mind, and must be followed to server side render React apps effectively.
 It supports React Router 4, which introduced challenges to server-side rendering by making you have to declare data calls at a route level. `react-ssr` allows you to make those calls at a component level.

 ## Installation